NASA-IMPACT/csda-client/docs/index.md

 ## Authentication

 We use [httpx authentication](https://www.python-httpx.org/advanced/authentication/) to provide authentication credentials to [Earthdata login](https://urs.earthdata.nasa.gov), which is used for CSDA API access.
-Your can use `BasicAuth` as demonstrated above, but we recommend setting up `.netrc` authentication to avoid putting your password in code.
+You can use `BasicAuth` as demonstrated above, but we recommend setting up `.netrc` authentication to avoid putting your password in code.
 To set up `.netrc`:

 1. Follow the instructions [here](https://nsidc.org/data/user-resources/help-center/creating-netrc-file-earthdata-login)